 The nature reserve occupies the northern of the three components of Lugg and Hampton Meadows Site of Special Scientific Interest, and extends for 1.2 miles between the A4103 and A438 - this is Upper Lugg Meadow.
 South of the A419 is the similarly sized Lower Lugg Meadow, while just beyond, separated by a small strip of undesignated land is the smaller Hampton Meadow, mostly on the opposite (east) side of the river.
 The upper meadow, in the nature reserve, seems to be the best section for wildflowers.

 The nature reserve has several entrances, in the north, along the western edge, and to the south.
 The most popular is in the southwest corner, along a wide, little used side road off the A438, offering plenty of parking spaces; from here a path crosses some pasture, part of Lower House Farm which is also partially within the reserve, fields that are slightly higher in elevation and not normally flooded.
 Beyond a fence, gate and ditch is the main part of the reserve, an 80 acre section of open grassland, which is crossed by one path along the western edge, close to a ditch or small stream, mostly lined by trees, while the main route is along the east side, close to the River Lugg.
 In summer the river is mostly ten feet or more below the grassland, flowing through an entrenched, vertical-walled channel cut through the soft alluvial soils.
 The water though is accessible in a few places, where land slopes down to mud or pebble beaches, and this stretch of the river is a noted location for wild swimming.
 A few connecting paths cross the meadow, and visitors are asked not to walk off-trail in summer to avoid damaging the hay crop.
 Of the rare wildflowers, mousetail is small and difficult to spot while the snakeshead fritillary is widespread, both the usual purple and less common white flowered varieties.
-Narrow-leaved water dropwort is somewhat less obvious, but it and another species are often found along shallow depressions, either natural drainages or remnants of ancient ditches; is is quite abundant towards the southern entrance, either side of the small stream.
+Narrow-leaved water dropwort is also quite obvious, often found along shallow depressions, either natural drainages or remnants of ancient ditches; is is quite abundant towards the southern entrance, either side of the small stream.